My obsession with finding a natural solution for eczema started about 10 years ago.

 Natural solutions for eczema – How to gain long term relief from symptoms

-In my own personal experience (and from speaking in-depth with other herbalists about the matter,) the key to being free from eczema for good lies in focusing on opening up the channels of elimination and rebuilding gut health.
+In my own personal experience (and from hours of conversations with other herbalists on this topic,) the key to being free from eczema for good lies in focusing the attention on opening up the channels of elimination and rebuilding gut health.

 Here are my top tips:

 The lungs and eczema